Darlenelee/Ladder/README.md

-# A Java version of Lab3 wordLadder in SE117
+# Ladder
-# works in terminal
+A Java version of Lab3 wordLadder in SE117 works in terminal